 RefSeq: The combined NCBI protein database.
-Larger than Swiss-Prot, but not quality controlled to the same degree.
+Larger than Swiss-Prot, but not quality controlled.

 Display

 FastA: A compact format mostly used for storage of sequences used in homology searches.
 The first line starts with '>' and contains accession number and name of the sequence.
 The following lines (usually formatted with 60-character per line) contain the sequence in 1-letter code.